Find out more about your charges here

 If you are worried about being able to pay your rent, we may be able to offer you support.

-If you are not in full receipt of Housing Benefit or Universal Credit, we may be able to help through our Tenancy Sustainment Fund.
+If you are not in receipt of full Housing Benefit or Universal Credit, we may be able to help through our Tenancy Sustainment Fund.
 Please contact us to see if this is something you could apply for.

-If you need help to pay your rent and you are of working age, please contact Universal Credit on 0800 3285644 or visit their website - https://www.gov.uk/universal-credit/how-to-claim.
+If you need help to pay your rent; and you are of working age, please contact Universal Credit on 0800 3285644 or visit their website - https://www.gov.uk/universal-credit/how-to-claim.
 If you are of pension age, please contact your local authority.

 You can also check to see if you are entitled by using the benefit calculator at this web address - https://www.entitledto.co.uk/